Pacific Southwest, Region 9: Superfund

 During cleanup work in one of the contaminated areas, the archaeologist monitoring excavation observed large timbers later identified as part of the foundation of the 19th century mill building.
 The surrounding soil, as well as the timbers themselves, contained small pools of elemental mercury.
 This discovery resulted in a seven month suspension in the cleanup as arrangements were made to handle the pools of mercury and the “high mercury” soils.
 The cleanup work is described in detail in the "Remedial Action Report, Carson River Mercury Site" (September 2000).
 Additionally, the cleanup work also includes the development of a “Long Term Sampling and Response Plan” to address risks in undeveloped, un-characterized areas with elevated levels of mercury.

-The Long Term Sampling and Response Plan (“the Plan”) describes EPA and the Nevada Division of Environmental Protection (NDEP) efforts to address risks to public health and the environment from mercury-contaminated soils at the CRMS in Lyon County.
+The Long Term Sampling and Response Plan (“the Plan”) describes EPA and the NDEP efforts to address risks to public health and the environment from mercury-contaminated soils at the sources of CRMS in Lyon and Storey Counties.
 The Plan addresses risks that could result from long-term direct contact with soils having elevated levels of mercury.
 Long-term contact is most likely in new, uncharacterized, residential development settings.
 NDEP has worked on more than 70 development/project proposals, required analyses of soil samples for mercury at approximately 26 developments, and worked with the developer on mitigation at approximately two developments.
 Mitigation involved covering or capping contaminated soils.
-EPA's role has been to provide technical assistance to NDEP and occasionally to work directly with developers and their consultants.
+EPA's role has been to provide technical assistance to NDEP and occasionally to work directly with developers and their consultants, in a constructive relationship together protecting families from exposure to site contamination while facilitating economic development.

 In 2013, EPA signed an Explanation of Significant Differences (ESD) adding arsenic and lead to the list of contaminants to be sampled and potentially remediated.